Pub Package Layout Conventions

 in there and organize it with subdirectories however you like.

-Users can reference another package’s assets using URLs that contain
+You can reference another package’s assets using the resource package.

 enchilada/ lib/ src/ beans.dart queso.dart

 lib are publicly visible: other packages are free to